Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Canonical differential forms associated to graphs

-\begin{cor}The canonical form is given by As a consequence, it can be written as a polynomial in $\frac{\Psi^{ij}_G}{\Psi_G}$ and $dx_j$. \end{cor} From this one can write down a closed formula for $\omega^{4k+1}_G$ as a sum over permutations involving products of Dodgson polynomials.
+As a consequence, it can be written as a polynomial in $\frac{\Psi^{ij}_G}{\Psi_G}$ and ${\rm d}x_j$. \end{cor} From this one can write down a closed formula for $\omega^{4k+1}_G$ as a sum over permutations involving products of Dodgson polynomials.
 For example,

-where the sum is over all subsets $I=(i_1,\ldots, i_5) \subseteq E_G$, and $\mathrm{Dih}(I) \cong \Sigma_5 /D_{10}$ is the set of dihedral orderings of $I$ (the twelve ways of writing the elements of $I$ around the vertices of pentagon, up to dihedral symmetries).
+where the sum is over all subsets $I=(i_1,\dots, i_5) \subseteq E_G$, and $\mathrm{Dih}(I) \cong \Sigma_5 /D_{10}$ is the set of dihedral orderings of $I$ (the twelve ways of writing the elements of $I$ around the vertices of pentagon, up to dihedral symmetries).
 This formula easily generalises, but is of limited practical use because of the sheer number of terms.

-\begin{rem} Using condensation identities (e.g., \cite[\S2.4-2.5]{PeriodsFeynman}) which are based on results of Dodgson and Leibniz, we can show that
+\begin{rem} Using condensation identities (e.g., \cite[Sections~2.4--2.5]{PeriodsFeynman}) which are based on results of Dodgson and Leibniz, we can show that

-which gives the optimal power of $\Psi$ in the denominator (theorem \ref{thm: optimaldenom}).
+which gives the optimal power of $\Psi_G$ in the denominator (Theorem~\ref{thm: optimaldenom}).
 This phenomenon is very reminiscent of the cancellations which occur in the parametric formulation of quantum electrodynamics \cite{Golz} and suggests a matrix formulation of the latter.
-It also suggest a possible formulation of canonical graph forms using generalised Gaussian integrals. \end{rem}
+It also suggests a possible formulation of canonical graph forms using generalised Gaussian integrals. \end{rem}